brigadecore/brigade/docs/intro/tutorial03.md

 To use a Github OAuth token so your Pull Request statuses are updated...

 1. Go to https://github.com/settings/tokens/new and enter your password if prompted
-2. Give the token a description, such as `acid project: uuid-generator`
+2. Give the token a description, such as `brigade project: uuid-generator`
-3. Grant the token full *repo* scope so Acid can update Pull Request statuses
+3. Grant the token full *repo* scope so Brigade can update Pull Request statuses

 <img src="img/img3.png" style="height: 500px;" />